l7mp/stunner/README.md

 $ dig +short @127.0.0.1 -p 5000 stunner.default.svc.cluster.local
 ```

 If all goes well, this should hang until `dig` times out.
-Recall, the default installation scripts
+This is because the [default installation
-block *all* communication from STUNner to the rest of the workload, and the default-deny ACL needs
+scripts block *all* communication](#access-control) from STUNner to the rest of the workload, and
-to be explicitly opened up for STUNner to be able to reach a specific service.
-To demonstrate the
+the default-deny ACL needs to be explicitly opened up for STUNner to be able to reach a specific
-risk of an improperly configured STUNner gateway, we temporarily allow STUNner to access the Kube
+service.
+To demonstrate the risk of an improperly configured STUNner gateway, we temporarily allow
-DNS service.
+STUNner to access the Kube DNS service.

 ```console
 $ kubectl apply -f - <<EOF